bricke/Qt-AES/README.md

 QString decodedString = QString(QAESEncryption::RemovePadding(decodeText));

 ```

+## AES New Instructions Set
+To use the hardware acceleration provided by the AES New Instructions Set, define USE_INTEL_AES_IF_AVAILABLE
+If the CPU supports it, the code will switch to use AESNI automatically.
+The feature is enabled by default

 ## Unit Testing
 The unit testing vectors used are included in [NIST-Recommendation for Block Cipher Modes of Operation](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)